Lymphocytic choriomeningitis: Research

 LCM is the archetypal arenavirus, and was instrumental in research which uncovered the major pathogenetic mechanisms of all arenaviruses.

 The field of viral immunology will continue to be uncovered by the model system of LCMV.
 Specifically, the study of persistent viral infections as well as vaccine development, represent two essential areas.
 LCMV is already identified as the best model to examine the difference between acute and persistent infection in its natural host Mus musculus, the common house mouse.
 Conveniently, the mouse is also the most widely used genetic model for mammalian genetics.
 A major phenotypic difference results from only two nucleotide differences between acute LCMV, also known as Armstrong LCMV, and one of its variant, Clone 13, which leads to persistent LCMV infection.
 One of the nucleotide mutations is in the process of glycoprotein formation and affects tropism.
 The second base pair mutation affects the polymerase which influences replicative capacity.
 The mechanism by which these mutations cause acute versus chronic LCMV infection is not understood.

 An important aspect of the present modern society is the thorough understanding of the burden of cancer.
 In many ways, this disease mirrors persistent viral infection, in the way that it evades and progresses despite the immune system's effort to eliminate it.
 The LCMV model will be a great path towards advancements in cancer studies.
 Furthermore, LCMV has been a widely used model system for understanding T cell memory and vaccine synthesis.
-It was the original model when first studied focused on CD-8 T cells response towards LCMV infection.
-In addition, a better understanding of CD-4 T cell memory is also a result of studies with LCMV and will continue to contribute to a more efficient mechanism of vaccine formation.
+It was the original model when first studied focused on CD8 T cells response towards LCMV infection.
+In addition, a better understanding of CD4+ T cell memory is also a result of studies with LCMV and will continue to contribute to a more efficient mechanism of vaccine formation.
 Specifically, LCMV has been recently used to quantify the efficiency of a new hydrogen peroxide-based vaccine formation mechanism.
 The future enhancement of the field of vaccinology will greatly depend on the LCMV model system.

 LCMV is a prototype of more severe hemorrhagic fever viruses, especially Lassa virus with the greatest prevalence in sub-Saharan Africa.
 However, other strains of this virus (Junin and Machupo viruses) are present in parts of South America and other strains continue to significantly affect the southern African population.
 Since the modern society continue to become a more inter-connected world, the spread of these virus strains will continue to pose a severe threat around the globe.
 Understanding the biology of the LCMV model virus will help in advancing the understanding of this important class of viruses and more specifically will give insight into the biology of the Lassa virus which proves to be a growing threat around the world.
-Furthermore, the United States National Institute for Allergy and Infectious Diseases (NIAID) has appointed the family of arenaviridae to be "Category A Priority Pathogens".
+Furthermore, the United States National Institute of Allergy and Infectious Diseases (NIAID) has appointed the family of arenaviridae to be "Category A Priority Pathogens".
 This translates to the highest level of importance for the high potential for morbidity and mortality from an infectious agent which is relatively easy to produce and transmit.